ZawHtetAung-Zhared/ZawHtetAung-Zhared/README.md

 - 👋 Hi, I’m @ZawHtetAung-Zhared
+- 💼 I'm a frontend developer.
-- 👀 I’m interested in Frontend Development, Drawing and Video games.
+- 👀 I’m interested in Animation, Drawing, and Video games.
-- 🌱 I’m currently learning MERN stack.
+- 🌱 I’m currently learning MERN, Nextjs and UI UX.
-- 📫 How to reach me me@zawhtetaung.com
+- 📫 How to reach me: me@zawhtetaung.com

 <!---
 ZawHtetAung-Zhared/ZawHtetAung-Zhared is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.